The Process and Forms

 New Eagle Scout Reception

 The New Eagle Scout Reception recognizes the previous year’s Eagle Scout class.
-The council continues its tradition of providing this reception free of charge for new Eagle Scouts and his guests.
+The council continues its tradition of providing this reception free of charge for new Eagle Scouts and their guests.
 The evening is underwritten with generous sponsorships by many Eagle Scout alumni, charter members and patrons.

 Adams Eagle Scout Project of the Year Award